PlutoZhang/ztrial-scenarios/scenario_1.md

 # Overview

+- **Zowe newbies**?
+Get started with **Scenario One** to learn how to navigate on the Zowe Desktop and complete simple mainframe tasks.

+- **Advanced beginners** familiar with each Zowe component?
+You could directly go to **Scenario Two** (to add the link) to explore how to use different applications to work together and extend Zowe to create your own APIs and applications.

-This scenario guides you through the steps in roughly 30 minutes.
+Scenario one guides you through the guided demonstration in roughly 30 minutes.
 By the end of the session, you'll know how to:

 - Log in to the Zowe Desktop
-- Use Zowe Command Line Interface (Zowe CLI) to submit a job
+- Use the MVS Explorer to submit data sets that contain JCL to Job Entry Subsystem (JES)
-- Use Job Entry Subsystem (JES) explorer to query the job with filters, and view the related status.
+- Use JES explorer to query jobs with filters, and view the related status
 - Use TN3270 in Zowe desktop to view the job and (purge the job)
 - Use the Zowe CLI to create data sets and upload to mainframe
 - Use the MVS Explorer to view the data sets

-Important: Get started with this scenario to learn how to navigate on the Zowe Desktop and complete mainframe tasks.
-Then, you can complete the second scenario to use different applications to work together and even create your own applications to suit your needs.

 If you haven't started the scenario, complete the following steps:
 1. Double-click Z Trial Wizard.exe on the desktop.